-Employment of arbitrators, mediators, and conciliators is projected to grow 9 percent through 2024, faster than the average for all occupations.
-However, because it is a small occupation, the fast growth will result in only about 800 new jobs over the 10-year period.
+Employment of arbitrators, mediators, and conciliators is projected to grow 11 percent over the next ten years, faster than the average for all occupations.

-Arbitration and other alternative dispute resolution methods often are seen as faster and less expensive than trials and litigation.
+Arbitration and other alternative dispute resolution methods often are quicker and less expensive than trials and litigation.
 In addition, many contracts, including employment, customer, and real estate contracts, include clauses requiring complaints and disputes to be decided through mediation or arbitration.

 However, many arbitrators, mediators, and conciliators work for state or local governments, and budgetary constraints may limit employment growth.
 Also, in some cases or industries, litigation is unavoidable or its benefits are preferred over the benefits gained in other types of conflict resolution.